 The California College Promise Grant (Formerly BOG Fee Waiver) is issued by the state of California and waives the enrollment fees of qualifying California community college students.
 Students must also be California residents or AB540.
 The award is not an actual monetary disbursement to the student, as it simply waives the student's enrollment fees based on specific qualifications.
 Each type of BOGFW (outlined below) will have their own requirements and conditions.

-- BOGFW A - Intended for students who receive some form of public assistance.
+- CCPG A - Intended for students who receive some form of public assistance.
 Students must provide proof of benefits within the last 60 days to be considered.

-- BOGFW B - Based upon an Income Standards matrix regarding two factors: household size and total income, either for the student (if independent) or their parents (if dependent).
+- CCPG B - Based upon an Income Standards matrix regarding two factors: household size and total income, either for the student (if independent) or their parents (if dependent).
 Proof of total income may be required.
-In most cases, BOGFW B is based upon the income and household size information provided on the student's FAFSA or California Dream Application.
+In most cases, the CCPG B is based upon the income and household size information provided on the student's FAFSA or California Dream Application.

-- BOGFW C - To qualify, students must demonstrate at least $1,104.00 worth of financial need.
+- CCPG C - To qualify, students must demonstrate at least $1,104.00 worth of financial need.

 If a FAFSA or a Dream Act application has already been submitted, there's no need to re-apply to receive the California College Promise Grant.
-Instead, check your Delta Online Financial Aid System and make sure all documents have been submitted under the Documents section.
-You may even check your Messages to see if you were awarded a California College Promise Grant.
+Instead, check your Delta Online Financial Aid System and make sure all documents have been submitted under the Documents and Messages page.
+You may even check your Awards by Semester page to see if you were awarded a California College Promise Grant.

 Apply for the California College Promise Grant